 La Plata Youth Services is now offering Restorative Justice circles to strengthen the relationships of our youth and our community by repairing harm from conflict situations.

 Our process looks like this:

 1. Pre-conference with offender and family members.
 This is a meeting to hear stories, establish ground rules and expectations of participants, and illustrate how the process will go and what roles people are playing in the circle.

 3. Pre-conference with third parties (community, police, others).

 4. Consider if Restorative Justice is the proper rout for the case.
 We will take into account the mindset of all parties for this step.
-If there is perceived danger of an ineffective and/or violent conference, we will ask that certain parties not participate or will cancel altogether.
+If there is perceived danger of an ineffective and/or dangerous situation, we will ask that certain parties not participate or will cancel altogether.

 5.Full restorative justice circle including the offender, families, victim, community, and law enforcement (if involved).